 I’m a second-generation third-culture kid and have been traveling my whole life, including stretches living in Hong Kong, the UK, and France.
-I’m a New Yorker by birth, though, and the one consistent place in my life has been a family summer cabin in the Adirondack Mountains, where I learned a love of wild places from an early age.
+Though I’m an inveterate city person and a New Yorker by birth, the one consistent place in my life is a family summer cabin in the Adirondack Mountains, where I learned a love of wild places from an early age.
 I’ve been hiking and camping since childhood, and over the years have added cycling, backpacking, surfing, snowboarding, and rock climbing to the ways I interact with the world.
-I’m passionate about inclusion in and access to the outdoors—the world is for everyone to experience just as they are.
-I live in Los Angeles, where I split my time between the San Gabriel Mountains, central LA, and the Pacific.
+I’m as passionate about inclusion in and access to the outdoors as I am about public transportation.
+I live in Los Angeles (unceded Gabrielino-Tongva/Kizh territory) where I split my time between the San Gabriel Mountains, central LA, and the Pacific.

 You must be logged in to post a comment.